SystemsApproach/private5g/software/roc.rst

 definitions can be found in `GitHub
 <https://github.com/onosproject/aether-models>`__.)
 Initial settings
-of these ROC-managed parameters are recorded in ``deps/amp/roles/5g-roc/templates/roc-5g-models.json``.
-We use these values to bootstrap the ROC database, saving us from a laborious GUI session.
+of these ROC-managed parameters are recorded in ``deps/amp/roles/roc-load/templates/radio-5g-models.json``.
+We use these values to load the ROC database, saving us from a laborious GUI session.

-Somewhat confusingly, the *Device-Group* and *Slice* information is duplicated between ``deps/5gc/templates/core/radio-5g-values.yaml`` and this ``roc-5g-models.json`` file.
+Somewhat confusingly, the *Device-Group* and *Slice* information is duplicated between ``deps/5gc/roles/core/templates/radio-5g-values.yaml`` and this ``radio-5g-models.json`` file.
 This makes it possible to bring up the SD-Core without the ROC, which simplifies the process of debugging an initial installation, but having two sources for this information leads to problems keeping them in sync, and should be